2023 Most Popular Political Science & Government Bachelor's Degree Schools in North Carolina

 Read full report on Political Science & Government at University of North Carolina at Charlotte

-The in-demand bachelor’s degree programs at North Carolina State University helped the school earn the #3 place on this year’s ranking of the most popular political science and government schools in North Carolina.
-NC State is a fairly large public school located in the city of Raleigh.
+A rank of #3 on this year’s list means North Carolina State University is a great place for political science and government students working on their bachelor’s degree.
+NC State is a fairly large public school located in the large city of Raleigh.

 Of the 163 students majoring in political science at NC State, 48% are male and 52% are female.